mdlemay/m-lemays-org-website/content/post/gardening/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-My family and I have been cultivating our backyard in a suburb of Portland, Oregon for eight years.
+My family and I have been cultivating our backyard (and front yard) garden in a suburb of Portland, Oregon, for eight years.
 I grew up in central Wisconsin pulling weeds from rows of beans and strawberries, and my wife was a patio gardener during her childhood and in grad school.
 We enjoyed growing a tray of culinary herbs together in our apartment as newlyweds while finishing grad school.
 The University of Illinois has a long agricultural legacy, and we enjoyed touring the student-run farm during our time there.
 We were excited to expand to backyard